 The sections of the Tex.
-LLC Stats. providing for qualification of Foreign LLCs were intended to repudiate, and resolve the concern raised by, the Limpia Royalties case with respect to limited liability of non-corporate entities created under the laws of other states but not authorized to be created under Texas law.777 The Bill Analysis778 used by the Legislature in connection with the consideration of H.B.
+LLC Stats. providing for qualification of Foreign LLCs were intended to repudiate, and resolve the concern raised by, the Limpia Royalties case with respect to limited liability of non-corporate entities created under the laws of other states but not authorized to be created under Texas law.
+The Bill Analysis used by the Legislature in connection with the consideration of H.B.
 278 states:

-115 S.W.2d at 475.
-The Limpia Royalties case was cited and its rationale followed in Cherokee Village v.
-Henderson, 538 S.W.2d 169, 173 (Tex.
+The provisions of Part 7 providing for the qualification of foreign Limited Liability Companies is intended to eliminate the concern raised by Means v.
+Olympia [sic] Royalties, 115 S.W.2d 468 (Tex.
 Civ.
-App.-Houston 1976, writ dism'd), a personal injury case in which the property on which the injury occurred was held pursuant to a trust agreement.
-The trust agreement, which apparently was governed by Texas law, recited that no partnership was intended and that no party had any right to incur any liability on account of any other party.
-The defendants in the case were holders of beneficial interests in the trust, which was a successor to a general partnership in which the holders had been partners.
-Two years after the creation of the trust, but two years prior to the injury, three individuals withdrew from the arrangement by a document which purported to be an amendment to the venture's "agreement of general partnership" and an assumed name certificate was filed in which the defendants were listed as general partners.
+App.-Ft.
+Worth 1938 [writ dism'd]), as to whether a Texas court would honor the limitation of liability of a foreign business entity.
+Moreover, the definition of "Foreign Limited Liability Company" is sufficiently broad to provide for the qualification of any business entity affording limited liability, not entitled to qualify under another statute, whether or not characterized as a limited liability company.
+831 from the arrangement by a document which purported to be an amendment to the venture's "agreement of general partnership" and an assumed name certificate was filed in which the defendants were listed as general partners.
 The court was not persuaded by the defendants' testimony that these actions were erroneous.
 In holding that the defendants were liable and that the trust was a partnership under Texas law, the court wrote: